Updated May 16, 2026§ For Kids

 5 Fixes for Jiobit Gen 3 Faster Drain

 Ordered from highest impact to lowest.
-The first three recovered the most runtime on our worst-performing test unit.
+The first three recover the most runtime on a heavily drained unit.

-Fix 1: Widen geofences to at least 500 feet.
-Open the Jiobit app, edit each geofence, set the radius to 500 ft minimum.
-This single fix recovered 35% of expected battery life on our test unit with a previously 100-ft geofence.
+Fix 1: Widen tight geofences.
+Open the Jiobit app, edit each geofence, and give the boundary enough buffer to avoid constant edge crossings.
 For school pickups, set the geofence around the entire school block, not the single classroom door.

-Fix 3: Switch BLE scanning to “Auto”.
+Fix 3: Switch BLE scanning to “Auto” when available.
 App settings, Advanced, BLE Mode.
-The Auto setting saves 15-20% battery by sleeping the BLE radio when not needed.

 Fix 4: Enable WiFi assist for known networks.
 Pair the Jiobit with your home and school WiFi networks.
 The device prefers WiFi over LTE when in range, cutting cellular consumption significantly.